-Due to its sizable popular and white sandy beaches, it attracts a year round flock of travelers.
-There are plenty of hotels, restaurants, shops and attractions to accommodate them all.
-Its the capaltity city of the Khanh Hoa Province.
+Due to its sizable popular and white sandy beaches, it attracts a year-round flock of travelers.
+There are plenty of hotels, restaurants, shops, and attractions to accommodate them all.
+It’s the capital city of the Khanh Hoa Province.

 It lies about 410-440 kilometers from Saigon, depending on how you travel to Nha Trang.
-You can take a flight, board a train, hop on bus or drive your motorbike.
-Commute time will very from an hour to ten hours, depending on choice.
+You can take a flight, board a train, hop on a bus or drive your motorbike.
+Commute time will vary from an hour to ten hours, depending on your choice.

-French colonization transformed this small village to a bustling resort area filled with entertainment complexes such as the Tri Nguyen Aquarium, Vinpearl Amusement Park, Vinpearl Resort Nha Trang, and Vinpearl Land Complex.
+French colonization transformed this small village into a bustling resort area filled with entertainment complexes such as the Tri Nguyen Aquarium, Vinpearl Amusement Park, Vinpearl Resort Nha Trang, and Vinpearl Land Complex.

-Families can enjoy themselves at the spacious 200,000 square metre park where Under Water World, a shopping mall, sumptuous restaurants, and the 3,320 square metre Guinness-record holder long sea-crossing cable reside.
+Families can enjoy themselves at the spacious 200,000 square meter park where Under Water World, a shopping mall, sumptuous restaurants, and the 3,320 square meter Guinness-record holder long sea-crossing cable reside.

 During the 16th to 19th century, Nha Trang used to be a deserted area full of wildlife.
 It was only in the 20th century when things began to change and the Governor-General of French Indochina made Nha Trang an urban center.

 Experience the exotic along with the wholesomely divine at Nha Trang.
-Touted as the Riviera of the South China Sea, this lovely coastal town offers visitors – regardless of age, gender or preference – a positively memorable holiday.
-A pristine six-kilometre coastline stretches across this one quiet fishing town.
+Touted as the Riviera of the South China Sea, this lovely coastal town offers visitors – regardless of age, gender, or preference – a positively memorable holiday.
+A pristine six-kilometer coastline stretches across this one quiet fishing town.

-Experience the cable car rides – Visit Vinpearl Land and take a ride in their cable cars.
-It’s said to be the world’s longest over-the-sea cable that’s perfect for the thrill seeking tourists.
+Visit Vinpearl Land and take a ride in their cable cars.
+It’s said to be the world’s longest over-the-sea cable that’s perfect for thrill-seeking tourists.
 Aside from the cable car ride, Vinpearl also has the biggest wave pool in Southeast Asia.

-Beaches – Hit up the great beaches around Nha Trang.
-You can pick up a surf board or jet ski rental.
+Hit up the great beaches around Nha Trang.
+You can pick up a surfboard or jet ski rental.
 Whatever water sport you’re looking to do you usually can find it locally.
-Swimming and sunbathing are popular activities for the beach goers.
+Swimming and sunbathing are popular activities for beachgoers.

-There’s also a slew of nice upscale hotels all around town to choose form.
+There’s also a slew of nice upscale hotels all around town to choose from.
 Budget accommodations like room shares and hostels are easy to come by too.

 Hotels and lodging:

-- Read about the best 5 star hotels in Nha Trang.
+- Read about the best hotels in Nha Trang.